betsyrats/fireworks/README.md

-fireworks inspired by reze and denji i made this for school <br>
+fireworks inspired by reze and denji from chainsawman <br>
+i made this for school <br>
 tried using bufferedimage for a smoother bg but it made it super laggy :c <br>
 ISNT THIS SO COOL<br>
 actually the colors are less vibrant than i wanted but its finee